jameswomack/ServiceRegistry/README.md

-      -n, --name        Name of the service you wish to register  [required] -i, --ip          Publicly accesible ip of your service     [required] -p, --port        Port of your service                      [required] -e, --expiry      Expiry interval for registration on etcd  [default: 15] -t, --poll        Polling interval for health check         [default: 5] --ei, --etcdip    Etcd service ip                           [default: "localhost"]
+      -n, --name        Name of the service you wish to register  [required] -i, --ip          Publicly accesible ip of your service     [required] -p, --port        Port of your service                      [required] -r, --route       Route your service will be exposed at     [required] -e, --expiry      Expiry interval for registration on etcd  [default: 15] -t, --poll        Polling interval for health check         [default: 5] --ei, --etcdip    Etcd service ip                           [default: "localhost"]